slarsson/enhanced-navigation/README.md

 # enhanced-navigation
 This script enhances navigating between pages on a static website.
 It supports caching and pre-fetching of HTML-content.

-This is essentially a small and simple implementation of Turbolinks ([github.com/turbolinks/turbolinks](https://github.com/turbolinks/turbolinks)).
+> This is essentially a basic implementation of Turbolinks ([github.com/turbolinks/turbolinks](https://github.com/turbolinks/turbolinks)).

 ### Usage